AssTractionHero/cytube/docs/supported-media-providers.md

 ## Important Notice

-**After January 10th, 2017, CyTube supports media hosted only on HTTPS-compliant sites.**
+**As of January 10th, 2017, CyTube supports media hosted only on HTTPS-compliant sites.**

 # Video Providers
   - YouTube: